Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 No more gunfire.
 That was the major difference.
 Ginn had grown so used to the sound of weapons fire and explosions just during the first *days* of the campaign to liberate the planet - which was probably going to be renamed to whatever the natives preferred - that he’d started being able to sleep through it, if it was distant enough and not coming his way.

-But tonight… silence.
+But tonight... silence.

 Rumour had it that there’d been a victory in the spaceborne side of the war, albeit a costly one.
-Details were sparse, but it seemed that the Hunters had just… quit.
+Details were sparse, but it seemed that the Hunters had just... quit.
 They’d salvaged what they still had access to, sabotaged what they had to leave behind, and jumped out their ships and stations.

 On the ground, RFGs and airstrikes had destroyed Hunter materiel, stockpiles, bases, infrastructure and command posts.
 Every Hunter line of communication was cut, their logistics network was in tatters, their leadership nonexistent, and their magazines empty.
 In just one week, the Hunters had collapsed dramatically.

 They were still out there, lurking in the hills and forests, still armed with their teeth and fusion claws, still raiding the native warrens for slaughter, but the natives had plenty of experience with such raids.
 They knew how to fade into their tunnels and minimize the casualties.
 A few were even setting up traps to get some long-overdue revenge on their tormentors, but most just fled.
 Apparently they were having some kind of a religious schism down there.

 Ginn neither knew the details nor wanted to.
-He’d only been on the planet for a few weeks, and already he was feeling… frayed.
-Maybe it was the constant smog, the low clouds that meant he hadn’t seen blue sky or stars since he arrived, or the constant deadly threat always out there waiting to kill him… he had no idea how the E-Skurel-Ir were still sane.
+He’d only been on the planet for a few weeks, and already he was feeling... frayed.
+Maybe it was the constant smog, the low clouds that meant he hadn’t seen blue sky or stars since he arrived, or the constant deadly threat always out there waiting to kill him... he had no idea how the E-Skurel-Ir were still sane.

 So the silence of a night without any shooting or explosions, or sirens and the flash of the overhead shields intercepting an attack, was a moment of such relative peace that it actually grated on his nerves.
 He couldn’t relax.
 He kept expecting an alarm and shouting, or the distant rattle of a patrol in the nearby hills making contact. *Something.*